 In recent years there has been a lot of hype around data and Artificial Intelligence.
-Data visualisation products such as Qlik Sense, Power BI and Tableau have become common and a business requirement.
+Data visualisation products such as Amazon QuickSight, Qlik Sense, Power BI and Tableau have become common and a business requirement.
 These are useful for the first three forms of analysis as defined by Gartner Descriptive, Diagnostic and Predictive.

 What are the Types of Machine Learning?

 Machine learning can be split into 4 main categories: supervised, semi-supervised, unsupervised and reinforcement.
 Supervised machine learning algorithms require labeled training data, they learn by example.
 The algorithms will determine the logic and then apply this to a testing data set to make predictions.
 Examples of supervised techniques are:

 The more training data is available the better a supervised model will perform.
 Supervised learning models are used to assess risk, predict fraud, personalise interactions and segment customers.
 Semi-supervised uses unlabeled data to train in addition to labeled training data, this is especially useful in situations where a comprehensive set of examples cannot be created due to volume or variety.
 The labeled data will provide a pattern which can be extrapolated from and applied to the unlabeled data.
 Speech recognition, image classification and web page classification are example use cases.
 Unsupervised learning does not require labeled data, the algorithm determines correlations and relationships within the data.
 This is more similar to how humans learn, through observation and intuition.
 Examples of unsupervised learning are:

 Unsupervised techniques are used in customer segmentation, market basket analysis and intrusion detection.
 The more data the algorithm is exposed to the more refined the outcomes become.
 Reinforcement learning provides a number or rules, allowed actions and end states.
 The algorithm will apply these rules, try different actions observing the reactions and learns to exploit the rules to create a desired outcome.
 The algorithm learns to create circumstances that will lead to an optimal result.
 Example reinforcement algorithms are:

 Applications of reinforcement learning are robotics, navigation and financial trading.